 The applicable statute of limitations will depend on the type of claim being made.

-In the state of California, workers have to file the claim within 1 year if the employer:
+In the state of California, you have to file the claim within 1 year if the employer:

 - tried to pay wages with a bad check, or

-- did not provide the worker payroll or personnel records.
+- did not provide you payroll or personnel records.

 - minimum wages,

 - rest and meal breaks,